dolab/gogo/README.md

 - Use Resource Controller

-You can implement a *controller* with optional `Index`, `Create`, `Explore`, `Show`, `Update` and `Destroy` methods, and use `app.Resource("resourceName", &MyController)` to register all RESTful routes auto.
+You can implement a *controller* with optional `Index`, `Create`, `Explore`, `Show`, `Update` and `Destroy` methods, and use `app.Resource("/myresource", &MyController)` to register all RESTful routes auto.

 NOTE: When your resource has a inheritance relationship, there **MUST NOT** be two same id key. you can overwrite default id key by implementing `ControllerID` interface.